 CBD (cannibidiol) – one of over 100 compounds called cannabinoids that are found in cannabis – is often found in extract or oil form and is widely available throughout the U.S. This non-psychoactive compound has been used in a wide variety of products.
 As of 2013, annual sales of hemp-related products are estimated (pdf) to be around $581 million.

-Growing it without a permit is illegal.
-But the Drug Enforcement Administration (DEA), the law enforcement agency tasked with regulating everything related to marijuana and hemp in the U.S. under the Controlled Substances Act of 1970, has the authority to issue permits for growing industrial hemp.
-But it has rarely issued any such permit over the past sixty years.
+Growing without a permit is illegal.
+The Drug Enforcement Administration (DEA), the law enforcement agency tasked with regulating everything related to marijuana and hemp in the U.S. under the Controlled Substances Act of 1970, has the authority to issue permits for growing industrial hemp.
+However, it has rarely issued any such permit over the past sixty years.

 Most people have no idea that the U.S. government – which maintains a strong stance that cannabis lacks medical value, actually hides a secret.
 The Health and Human Services Division of the federal government holds the US patent #6630507 “Cannabinoids as antioxidants and neuroprotectants,” which was issued in October 2003.